Top

 We Are Child Custody Attorneys in Roswell, GA and Cumming, GA

 In Georgia, child custody is broken into two parts: physical custody and legal custody.
-You must understand the difference.
-Physical custody describes who the child lives with and sets out a definitive schedule for parenting time.
-Sometimes one parent may be the sole residential parent, however both parents have parenting time with the child.
-That parenting time is often negotiated between the parties or is determined by a judge.
+It is essential to understand this distinction.
+Physical custody describes who the child lives with and outlines a formal parenting time schedule.
+Frequently, one parent may be designated the primary residential parent, but both parents maintain scheduled parenting time.
+In Roswell and Cumming, that timetable is either negotiated between parties and their attorneys or, if necessary, determined by a judge in accordance with Georgia law and local court preferences.

 Sole Custody or Joint Custody